Thanks for subscribing! Look out for your first newsletter in your inbox soon!

 This essential round-up of Montreal musts is your to-do list whether you're a tourist or a local: from the best bars and speakeasies to the most stellar free museums, this epic guide to Montreal rounds up the most outstanding things to do across the city.

-Best things to do with kids in Montreal
+Quick picks: The best things to do in Montreal at a glance

 Our local editors have handpicked and gathered the best of the best restaurants and chefs under one roof at Time Out Market Montréal.
 It's a 40,000-square-foot, next-level culinary and cultural destination that's located in the Centre Eaton de Montréal—and home to one of downtown's most killer cocktail menus.
 But don't just take our word for it.